 If you start life, or live your life in an expensive city, out of necessity you’ll learn how to become frugal.
 Read all the comments in the linked post on how everybody saves in NYC while making less than six figures a year.
 Resourcefulness is a valuable life skill!

-Living in an expensive city might even propel you to start a side business or moonlight in order to generate more income.
-From this extra activity comes a stronger work ethic and a lot more knowledge that could very well open doors to exciting new things.
+Living in an expensive city might even propel you to start a side business to generate more income.
+From this extra activity comes a stronger work ethic.
+You’ll gain more knowledge that could very well open doors to exciting new things.

 Living in an expensive place gives you more optionality.
 It’s kind of like having a timeshare in Kauai.
 You’re at the top of the pyramid and can trade your timeshare for anywhere else.
 If you have a timeshare in Topeka, Kansas, you ain’t trading up with anybody!